bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   First version for TYPO3 13, but emails are not working with TYPO3 13!

   Upgrade Wizards for old file references and Switchable-Controller-Action-Plugins removed!

+6.1.0:
+  Support for TYPO3 12 dropped!

+  The emails are now localized too.